 Before dispensing a prescription, they’ll need to make sure that:

 - the medication is appropriate for the person – they might contact the prescriber to check this

 - the person knows how and when to take it

 Postal services have restrictions about what you can send.
 It is best to check with the service before you post anything.

-The Royal Mail recommends that medicines are sent in special tamper proof packaging and by Special Delivery or Recorded Delivery.
+The Royal Mail recommends that you send medicines in special tamper proof packaging.
+You also have to send it by Special Delivery or Recorded Delivery.

-You can get detailed information about posting restrictions for prescription and over-the-counter medicines on the Royal Mail website.
-Or you can call their customer service number on 08457 740 740.
+Find more information about posting restrictions on the Royal Mail website.
+Or call their customer service number on 08457 740 740.

 Contacting drug companies

 Companies that make medicines don’t sell them to individual people.
 But it may be worth contacting the company that makes the medicine you need to send abroad.

 They might have an office in the country where you need to send the medicine.
 They might also be able to help you get hold of the medicine there.
 A doctor or pharmacist will be able to tell you which company makes the drug.